A B C D E F G H I J M N O P R S T V W

 Fixed Assets

-Fixed assets are physical plant, equipment, land and other tangible resources used for production of a company's goods and services.
+Fixed assets are physical plant, equipment, land and other tangible resources used for the production of a company's goods and services.
 They are long-term in nature and usually subject to depreciation.

 Flat File